Global Snapshot on Abortion Politics

 The World Health Organization estimated in 2008 that 14% of all maternal deaths on the continent were due to unsafe abortion, while 1.7 million women are hospitalized every year in Africa due to complications from back-door abortions.

 Some of the most comprehensive information on the types of abortions sought and the results, come from Uganda, a country where abortion remains illegal unless the pregnancy threatens the life of the woman.
-Dr. Charles Kiggungu, one of the prominent gynecologists of Uganda, claims that half of the country's 2 million pregnancies per year end in abortion despite the ban, and that nearly 25% of them result in severe complications that threaten the life of the woman.
+Dr. Charles Kiggungu, one of the prominent gynecologists of Uganda, claims that half of the country’s 2 million pregnancies per year end in abortion despite the ban and that nearly 25% of them result in severe complications that threaten the life of the woman.
 Guttmacher Institute reports that 56% of the women seeking abortions in Uganda seek abortions from doctors or nurses, 23% go to traditional healers, 15% attempt to self-induce and 7% purchase abortion-inducing medications from pharmacists or other vendors.

 Access to family planning in Africa is not only limited to abortion.
 Despite the majority of women wanting contraception, only 30% of all African women use either condoms, the pill or the injection, according to WHO.
-Even in Senegal, where abortion is prohibited altogether, or has no explicit legal exception, contraception use remains at only 8.7%, suggesting that women are not even empowered to ask for or enforce contraception use with their sexual partners.
+Even in Senegal, where abortion is prohibited altogether or has no explicit legal exception, contraception use remains at only 8.7%, suggesting that women are not even empowered to ask for or enforce contraception use with their sexual partners.

 Middle East / North Africa Abortion Politics

 Despite probably being the first region in the world to perform a surgical abortion, today this region is fraught with policies enacted by reactionary regimes that filled power vacuums left by retreating colonial Europe.
-Even in the rare countries with favorable conditions for a woman to undergo an abortion, such as Tunisia, women's right to choose is slowly eroding.
+Even in rare countries with favorable conditions for a woman to undergo an abortion, such as Tunisia, women’s right to choose is slowly eroding.

 Abortion was legalized in 1973 in Tunisia, and until recently each of the 25 governorates (similar to a state) of Tunisia had its own clinic, but between 2007-2012, the number was reduced to 5 for the whole country.
-Simultaneously, the birth rate over the past few decades has fallen, and more women are being socially pressured to have more children.

-The Population Reference Bureau (PRB) defines unmet contraceptive need as the difference between the number of women who want to avoid a pregnancy versus the number who do not want to have a baby, but do not use contraception.
+The Population Reference Bureau (PRB) defines unmet contraceptive need as the difference between the number of women who want to avoid a pregnancy versus the number who do not want to have a baby but do not use contraception.
 Unmet need ranges from 50% in Yemen to 6% in Turkey.

 Yemen tops many lists as the worst place in the world to be a woman.
-1 in 39 women die due to pregnancy-related causes.
+1 in 39 women dies due to pregnancy-related causes.
 Abortion for any reason is prohibited.
 The average woman in Yemen has 6 children over the course of her lifetime.

 Asian Abortion Politics

-Abortion in Asia is, all in all, is a rosier picture than the regions we have covered before, but there are still two countries - Laos and Philippines - which ban abortion altogether, for any reason.
-This flies in the face of the fact that the Philippines in particular is a sexual tourism hotspot.
+Abortion in Asia is, all in all, is a rosier picture than the regions we have covered before, but there are still two countries – Laos and Philippines – which ban abortion altogether, for any reason.
+This flies in the face of the fact that the Philippines, in particular, is a sexual tourism hotspot.
 In countries where abortion IS legal, like India, only 2/5 of the abortions that take place are considered safe, according to Guttmacher Institute.

 On the continent as a whole, 6%, or slightly more than 1 in 20 of maternal deaths result from unsafe abortions.
 There were also 4.6 million women in Asia who were hospitalized because of complications from obtaining an abortion.

-In Pakistan, where abortion is legal to save the woman's life or health, a survey reported by the Guttmacher Institute pointed out that 68% of women who have an illegal abortion obtain it from doctors, nurses or midwives.
-Another quarter (25%) of those women seek one from traditional doctors, which puts them at a greater risk for complications.
+In Pakistan, where abortion is legal to save the woman’s life or health, a survey reported by the Guttmacher Institute pointed out that 68% of women who have an illegal abortion obtain it from doctors, nurses or midwives.
+25% of those women seek one from traditional doctors, which puts them at a greater risk for complications.
 The remaining 9% seek abortifacient pharmaceuticals or attempt to induce the abortion themselves.